 Turkey Bone Broth Ingredients

 - Turkey bones: The star of the show if you will.
 Use the leftover bones from a cooked turkey, neck, wings, and legs.
-Ideally the bones should still have some meat on em, they’ll most of the flavor to the broth.
+Ideally the bones should still have some meat on em.

 - Vegetables: Listen to your mother and eat your veggies… or drink them in this case.
 Carrots, celery, onions, and garlic to be specific.
 You can substitute and add here, just avoid any bitter greens like cauliflower, kale, or broccoli, they’ll turn your broth into a sulfurous pit of garbage.